bbauska/JS-g4g/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="04">04.
 Design <b><mark>Joke Generator App</mark></b> in HTML CSS &amp; JavaScript</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>We will go to learn how can we create a Joke generator app using HTML, CSS, and
+<p>We will go to learn how can we create a <b><mark>Joke generator app</mark></b> using
-JavaScript.
+HTML, CSS, and JavaScript.
 We will also add a feature to copy the generated joke.
 We will use API to fetch the jokes and will show those jokes on the screen.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Prerequisites</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->